 - I will tell an adult at school and at home if someone is being bullied.

-Classroom Rules & Consequences
+Classroom & School Rules and Consequences

 The classroom is the prime learning center of the school.
 It is a pupil’s responsibility to put forth his or her best effort every day and all day.
 Students should know the expected behaviors and rules for their classroom set forth by their teacher.
 These rules assist students in making classrooms a good place to learn and a happy place to be.